stateless-x/mymuaythai-be/documents/code-manual.md

 *   **Real-time Features**: WebSocket support for live updates
 *   **Multi-tenancy**: Database design supports multiple organizations
 *   **Mobile API**: RESTful design compatible with mobile app development
+*   **Advanced Analytics**: Reporting and analytics capabilities
+*   **Automated Deployment**: Seeding scripts ready for CI/CD integration

 This manual provides a complete overview of the MyMuayThai backend architecture.
-The system is built with modern best practices, type safety, comprehensive testing, and scalability in mind, making it maintainable and extensible for future growth.
+The system is built with modern best practices, comprehensive automation, type safety, and scalability in mind, making it maintainable and extensible for future growth.
+The enhanced seeding system ensures that developers can quickly set up any environment configuration, from minimal development setups to full-featured demo environments.